Gibberlings3/Skills-and-Abilities/README.md

 #### NWN2 Style Proficiency Progression

-Proficiency progression is now more in line with how done in NWN2 (3.5e).
+Proficiency progression is now more in line with the NWN2 (3.5e) feat progression system.
 The new rate is now:
 - Fighters and Fighter Multiclasses: New prof point starting at level 2 and every 2 levels after.
 - All other classes: New prof point starting at level 3 and every 3 levels after.